 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Hawthorn Woods students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Hawthorn Woods students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Hawthorn Woods District Curriculum Used in Our In-Home Tutoring Programs

 Hawthorn District 73 and Lake Zurich Community Unit School District 95 serve the students of Hawthorn Woods, and both follow the Illinois Learning Standards which is a comprehensive, standards-based curriculum.
 The districts strive to maintain a tradition of sustained excellence which has been built upon a foundation of searching for continuous improvement while attempting to instill a love of life-long learning – for the students as well as the adults.
 The districts believe in striving for excellence in education by maintaining a rigorous, quality curriculum which is thoroughly researched and updated.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Hawthorn Woods Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 Hawthorn Woods Tutors Can Help Your Student Succeed